Esscrypt/histori-docs/docs/start/demo.md

 ---

-## Step 2: Get Your API Key
+## Step 2: Get Your Project ID

 Once logged in, you will be able to get your API key.

-1. Navigate to the **API Keys** section of your dashboard.
+1. Navigate to the **Project ID** section of your dashboard.
 2. Click **Show**
-3. Your API key will appear.
-Be sure to copy this key and keep it secure. **Do not share your API key** as it is tied to your account and usage limits.
+3. Your Project ID key will appear.
+Be sure to copy this key and keep it secure. **Do not share your Project ID** as it is tied to your account and usage limits.

 ---

 ## Step 3: Understand API Authentication

-You must include your API key in the headers of every request you make to the Histori API.
+You must include your Project ID in the headers of every request you make to the Histori API.
 The key is passed using the `x-api-key` header.
 Without this, your requests will be unauthorized.

 Here’s an example of how your request headers should look:
-`x-api-key: <YOUR_UNIQUE_API_KEY>`
+`x-api-key: <YOUR_UNIQUE_PROJECT_ID>`

 ---

 ## Step 4: Make a Sample Request

-Now that you have your API key, let's try making a sample request to the Histori API.
+Now that you have your Project ID API key, let's try making a sample request to the Histori API.
 For this guide, we’ll retrieve the balance of an Ethereum address.
 Make sure to replace the example values with actual ones.

 ### API Endpoint: